Volleyball, Strength And Conditioning

 Joe Kenn.
 Today, I'll be answering questions from our director of volleyball, Gylton Da Matta.
 Having been a strength and conditioning coach for volleyball, the very first sport I ever worked with at college at Boise State.
 I'm excited to answer these questions for the volleyball community.

 Those are important because those movements will change.
 So it's very, very important that we know this strength training from a protection standpoint is crucial as we can evaluate the needs assessment and find what specific joints of the body have more injury occurrence than others.
-Being an overhead athlete and volleyball with the amount of hitting they're doing, you want to do a good job of protecting their shoulder by doing high volume work and specific posterior capsule work.
+Being an overhead athlete and volleyball with the amount of hitting they're doing, you want to protect their shoulder by doing high-volume work and specific posterior capsule work.
 You can help improve tendon and ligament dexterity and strength.
 So the big thing with weights in any sport is first and foremost protection.
-Second is if we can enhance and develop and increase strength and power in strength and power athletes with volleyball are there's a good chance that's going to be a transferable trait over to the sport and combine that with the sport-specific abilities that they're learning from their coach and the basic technical fundamentals.
+Second is if we can enhance and develop and increase strength and power in strength and power athletes with volleyball.
+There's a good chance that's going to be a transferable trait over to the sport and combine that with the sport-specific abilities that they're learning from their coach and the basic technical fundamentals.
 There's no better way to start strength training than bodyweight work.
 We don't even need to worry about putting an external load on the athlete's body until they've mastered movements, just handling what I call internal load or body weight.

 A lot of people will call this relative strength.
 A lot of people will call this gymnastics strength.
 But the biggest thing is doing a proper bodyweight squat, doing a proper rearfoot, elevated single-leg squat, doing a proper lunge, doing a proper lateral lunge, doing a proper transverse lunge, doing a hinge pattern where we learn how to load the hips, push the hips back with a good neutral spine.
 Push-ups, pull-ups, chin-ups, variations of arm swings, and arm circles to work.
 The dexterity and the stabilization of the shoulder monkey bars swinging from a rope, working grip strength, and then working to climb that rope.
 All athletes should start trying to build strength through relative means.

-Question Two: In America, a typical NCAA sports program, has a pre-season of three weeks, a season of 16 weeks, and the spring season of six weeks.
-What type of periodization exists, if any, if after the so-called season, players have another 15-week summer break, and are lots of what was gained during the season was perhaps lost in the summer?
+In America, a typical NCAA sports program has a pre-season of three weeks, a season of 16 weeks, and a spring season of six weeks.
+What type of periodization exists, if any, if, after the so-called season, players have another 15-week summer break, and are lots of what was gained during the season perhaps lost in the summer?

-JK: Most people look at it just the times you're competing for as the biggest developmental stage, which I call the developmental stage, is that part you were talking about when it comes to volleyball training.
+JK: Most people look at it just the times you're competing for as the biggest developmental stage, which I call the developmental stage, is that part you were talking about regarding volleyball training.

-When you look at May, June, and July, a lot of times, depending on where the athlete is, they may be on-site, it's up to the strength conditioning coach to develop a plan or a workbook to give them the proper progressions and movements that will be capable to do on their own or with a trainer of their choice to give them some type of guide to be prepared when they come back to campus for pre-season practice that they are in condition and they have done the strength and power requirements to perform highly at their sport.
+When you look at May, June, and July, a lot of times, depending on where the athlete is, they may be on-site; it's up to the strength conditioning coach to develop a plan or a workbook to give them the proper progressions and movements that will be capable of doing on their own or with a trainer of their choice to give them some guide to be prepared when they come back to campus for pre-season practice that they are in condition.
+They have met the strength and power requirements to perform highly in their sport.

-Like Coach mentioned in season, generally in-season is the most uninterrupted time of training.
+Like Coach mentioned in season, generally, in-season is the most uninterrupted training time.
 It's no longer a maintenance phase.
 If you are developing a plan as a strength conditioning coach where you manipulate the volumes and intensities correctly, and you spend less time from a duration standpoint and be very, very efficient because most of the time is going to go to practice, you can succeed in getting an athlete stronger and powerful over those 16 weeks.

 The crucial point is, again, if the athlete is gone from your site off-campus for several months, can you give them a plan that they'll be able to follow on their own or with their trainer away from campus where when they report to school at the beginning of the semester for preseason practice they are capable and prepared to go out there and do what is asked and required for them by their sports coaches?

-So yes, periodization, the annual plan setting up your calendar, getting the dates of when the season starts, when pre-season starts, when the season ends, when the tournaments end.
+So yes, periodization, the annual plan setting up your calendar, getting the dates of when the season starts, when pre-season starts, when the season ends, and when the tournaments end.
 When does the beginning of the year start?
 When is the spring season?
 And then again, the biggest part and the biggest stage is the developmental stage.
-So you'll go through the end of the season that we call that the rejuvenation stage.
+So you'll go through the end of the season that we call the rejuvenation stage.
 You'll recover.
-You'll go through a long developmental process where that spring season will fall, then they will go into the competitive stage.
+You'll go through a long developmental process where that spring season will fall; then, they will enter the competitive stage.

 So yes, periodization does have distinct importance in developing athletes, even at the collegiate level.

-JK: The key to anyone is once the body adapts, it becomes stale and there are no longer improvements.
-The very big key is, again, understanding the sport, understanding the needs of the sport, and developing an exercise pool.
+JK: The key to anyone is once the body adapts, it becomes stale and no longer improves.
+The very big key is, again, understanding the sport, the sport's needs, and developing an exercise pool.

 Some exercise pools will be more extensive than others, and then you want to continue to chip away and break down and find out what exercises are needed and when for specific periods during the competitive year or the annual plan.

-For example, in the case of volleyball early on in the developmental phase, you may want to overemphasize bilateral leg strength.
-You may want a front squat then once or twice a week, depending on the age of the athlete and the level of play of the athlete.
-As the athlete gets closer to competition that might become all single leg work where you're doing rear foot elevated work.
+For example, in the case of volleyball, early on in the developmental phase, you may want to overemphasize bilateral leg strength.
+You may want a front squat then once or twice a week, depending on the athlete's age and level of play.
+As the athlete gets closer to competition, that might become all single leg work where you're doing rear foot elevated work.

 Variations of a pistol squat you get into your lunge series, which is huge for volleyball players.
-The frontal plane and transverse planes aren't trained enough in general in strength conditioning, let alone a sport like volleyball, especially in the back rows.
+The frontal and transverse planes aren't trained enough in strength conditioning, let alone in a sport like volleyball, especially in the back rows.

 So you must build your exercise pool first.
 Design the annual plan and then vary the movements over time.
 So there's less adaptability.
-And again, I think a lot of success is because they're able to go into probably four and five-set matches and keep their capacity of strength and power at a higher level.
+And again, I think a lot of success is because they can go into probably four and five-set matches and keep their capacity of strength and power at a higher level.

-Question Four: Because they've committed to strength training and the weight room question for what evidence is that the weights program is better?
+Because they've committed to strength training and the weight room question, what evidence is that the weights program is better?
 Do you have the data on this?

-JK: Do I have any data on strength training programs and is it something needed to be better?
+JK: Do I have any data on strength training programs, and is it something needed to be better?
 No, I don't.
-And let's be honest with you, there are some athletes out there that participate if they're sports at the elite level, like the world-class level that do very little strength training.
-Again, I don't necessarily want to talk about weights when it comes to strength training.
-There are numerous ways to develop strength depending on what your goals are.
+And let's be honest with you; some athletes out there participate if they're sports at the elite level, like the world-class level that do very little strength training.
+Again, I don't necessarily want to talk about weights regarding strength training.
+There are numerous ways to develop strength, depending on your goals.

-As athletes get older, a lot of times it's not how much weight is on the bar, but how well you move things.
-Movement is increasingly important as the athlete becomes from a rookie to a veteran.
+As athletes get older, it's not how much weight is on the bar but how well you move things.
+Movement is increasingly important as the athlete becomes a rookie to a veteran.

-So you want to look at it from a standpoint of not so much what the weights can do for you, but what the overall training plan can do for you.
-And again, I do feel that from a data, if I had to find data that you would see from a protection standpoint, I think those who are committed to some type of organized off the court training program probably are less injured than those who don't.
+So you want to look at it from the standpoint of not so much what the weights can do for you but what the overall training plan can do for you.
+And again, I do feel that if I had to find data that you would see from a protection standpoint, I think those committed to some organized off-the-court training program probably are less injured than those who don't.
 So the critical factor is, is the program being evolved to a point where we are covering all the aspects of the sport from protection first and then to increasing performance?

 That is where injuries occur.

-That's why we must do a good job in our screening of our athletes and we get our reports as soon as we can from the trainers and team physicians at the year of and the year after physicals.
+That's why we must do a good job in screening our athletes, and we get our reports as soon as possible from the trainers and team physicians during the year of and the year after physicals.
 So we know what we can do and what we can't perform again from a crucial protection standpoint.